elastic/elasticsearch/CONTRIBUTING.md

 The Elasticsearch server logs are vitally useful for diagnosing problems in a running cluster.
 You should make sure that your contribution uses logging
-appropriately: log enough detail to inform users about key events and help them understand what happened when things go wrong, without logging so much detail that the logs fill up with noise and the useful signal is lost.
+appropriately: log enough detail to inform users about key events and help them understand what happened when things go wrong without logging so much detail that the logs fill up with noise and the useful signal is lost.

 Elasticsearch uses Log4J for logging.
 In most cases you should log via a